Skip to content

 While DAST tools can test APIs to some extent, dedicated API security tools go deeper — testing for broken authentication, excessive data exposure, rate limiting issues, and business logic flaws specific to API architectures.

 The scale of API security incidents is staggering.
-According to Salt Security’s 2025 State of API Security Report, 28% of organizations have experienced an API breach with sensitive data compromised, and 88% of attack attempts leverage one or more OWASP API Top 10 methods.
-In Q3 2025 alone, researchers identified 1,602 API-related vulnerabilities, a 20% increase from the previous quarter.
-Only 14% of organizations currently have an API posture governance strategy in place, leaving most enterprises exposed.
+According to Salt Security’s 2025 State of API Security Report, 28% of organizations have experienced an API breach with sensitive data compromised, and only 14% of organizations currently have an API posture governance strategy in place.
+Wallarm’s Q3 2025 API ThreatStats Report identified 1,602 API-related vulnerabilities in that quarter alone, a 20% increase from Q2.

 “APIs are no longer just plumbing — they are the product,” says Corey Ball, author of Hacking APIs and API security researcher.
 “Every API endpoint is a potential attack surface, and most organizations don’t even know how many APIs they have.”